Myxxin/MPC-Live-II-Tutorial/breakbeat_tutorial/breakbeat_tut.md

 Now you'll get some pretty crazy warping artifacts when you change the pitch!
 This is how some of the more "out-there" electronic musicians like Arca do their sound design (but inside a DAW).
 Another neat effect is to reverse the whole sample using the REVERSE icon.
-If you want your slice to sound different every single time, you might fancy a look into the LFO tab, but I'll skip over that for now.
+If you want your slice to sound different every single time, you might fancy a look into the LFO tab.
 You can check out the IDM tutorial if you're interested in that.

 Go to the EFFECT tab next.